* DRAFT *

 In 1964 Balderston and Hoggatt began planning the Management Science Laboratory.
 In a 1969 paper[HoEsWh1969] demonstrating its use, Hoggatt described it as follows:

-The design was guided by a prototype Hoggatt developed during an appointment as Research Professor in the Miller Institute for Basic Research in Science, 1960 to 1961.
-The lab occupied about 2800 square feet, and much of the space could be reconfigured with wall sections suspended from overhead tracks; it was usually set up with a cubicle for each experimental subject.
+The prototype Hoggatt mentioned was developed during an appointment as Research Professor in the Miller Institute for Basic Research in Science, 1960 to 1961.
+The lab as built occupied about 2800 square feet, and much of the space could be reconfigured with wall sections suspended from overhead tracks; it was usually set up with a cubicle for each experimental subject.
 There were connections for terminals (originally Model 33 Teletypes) and video cameras and monitors.

 Floor plan of Management Science Laboratory